narenallam/OrderMatchingSystem/README.md

             * The design depends on 'which runs faster' strategy(Producer or Consumer).
             * In a typical trading system producer is always faster than the consumer
-            * if procducer is taking X time and consumer is taking Y time to process, and X > Y, we create X/Y Producer threads, if those many processors are available.
+            * if procducer is taking X time and consumer is taking Y time to process, and X < Y, we create Y/X Consumer threads, if those many processors are available.
             * 98% application logic is designed using lock-free concurrency.

         There are 3 main treads: